Apollo vs ZoomInfo: B2B Sales Intelligence Compared (2026)

 | Free plan | Yes (generous) | No |

-| Pricing transparency | Published on website | Contact sales only |
+| Pricing transparency | Published | Quote-based only |

 | Contract terms | Monthly or annual | Annual only |